mQoL Living Lab: Mobile Communications and Computing for Quality of Life

 - Interactive Experiments: We will also conduct research experiments that require you to actually use an application.
 This will involve downloading an app and using it regularly while the experiment is taking place.
-Your participation should involve: 1) Downloading an app (we will instruct you how) and installing it and following the instructions on how to participate in the experiment; 2) Or visiting the mQoL lab, where experiment and participation details will be explained to you; 3) Participating in the study while using the smartphone as usual; 4) Giving feedback to the QoL team via face to face interviews or email (depending on what is requested).
+Your participation should involve: 1) Downloading an app (we will instruct you how) and installing it and following the instructions on how to participate in the experiment; 2) Or visiting the mQoL Living Lab, where experiment and participation details will be explained to you; 3) Participating in the study while using the smartphone as usual; 4) Giving feedback to the QoL team via face to face interviews or email (depending on what is requested).

 Some interactive apps might just ask you to participate in a survey or visit a website; other apps might ask you to perform some specific tasks.
 Since these interactive experiments require your time and attention, we will limit this type of participation to a few hours a month.

 Participant Responsibilities and Expectations

 Since the operation of mQoL is part of our research study, we would like to communicate with you clearly about what your responsibilities and our expectations are.